Comprehensive Eye Diagnostics

 Optical coherence tomography produces high-resolution cross-sectional images of the retina.
 It is widely used to detect macular disease, retinal swelling and early glaucoma damage.
 OCT allows precise monitoring over time.

-Biomicroscopy uses a slit lamp microscope to examine the front and back structures of the eye.
+A slit lamp microscope examines the front and back structures of the eye.
 It allows detailed assessment of the cornea, lens and retina.
 This test helps identify inflammation, cataracts and retinal abnormalities.

 How Diagnostic Testing Supports Accurate Treatment Planning